 I contacted Mimi and asked if she knew about the crabs being on the endangered list.
 “Oh my, I didn’t know,” she said.
 “Why do they still sell it though?
 The people from Batanes should remove it from their menu and stop selling them.”

-I hunted more about the crab on the internet.
+I researched more about the crab on the internet.
 “Many tour operators, caterers, and restaurants still serve it to visitors,” Ivan Henares, president of the Heritage Conservation Society in the Philippines, wrote in his blog five years ago.
 Many new articles and blog posts still feature the consumption of the crab, followed by a link to the government memorandum, but with no hint of urgency to curb the trade.
 Only a few articles sternly advise people from consuming it.
 One Filipino blogger even said, “If your friendly Ivatan folks offered these sumptuous [sic] treat for you, would you decline?
 Your answer is as good as mine.”